• Home

 • Pierce each potato several times with a fork or knife.

-• Rub potatoes with olive oil and sprinkle with salt.
+• Rub potatoes all over with olive oil and sprinkle generously with salt.

-• Place directly in slow cooker (no foil, no water).
+• Place potatoes directly in the slow cooker with no foil and no water.

 Notes